Emanuel Pogatetz: Columbus Crew

-On 9 September 2014, Pogatetz signed a three-and-a-half year deal with Columbus Crew SC of Major League Soccer.
+On 9 September 2014, Pogatetz signed a three-and-a-half-year deal with Columbus Crew of Major League Soccer.
 Over two seasons with the Ohio-based club, he made 24 appearances.

 Union Berlin

 On 5 January 2016, Pogatetz signed with Union Berlin until the end of the season.
-Having made only 6 appearances during the 2016–17 season, his contract was not extended.
+Having made only six appearances during the 2016–17 season, his contract was not extended.

-LASK Linz
+LASK

-In May 2017, Pogatetz announced his decision to return to his native Austria and to join LASK Linz.
+In May 2017, Pogatetz announced his decision to return to his native Austria and to join LASK.

 Juniors OÖ

-On 3 December 2019 it was confirmed, that Pogatetz would play for FC Juniors OÖ from 2020, where he also would work as an individual coach.
+On 3 December 2019 it was confirmed that Pogatetz would play for FC Juniors OÖ from 2020, where he also would work as an individual coach.

 International career

 Pogatetz made his international debut for Austria on 18 May 2002 in a 6–2 defeat by Germany.
 He came on in the 83rd minute as a substitute for Ernst Dospel.
 His first international goal came on 6 September 2003 in a Euro 2004 qualifying game in the Feyenoord Stadium, Rotterdam.
 With score at 1–0 to Netherlands, Pogatetz equalised only for the game to finish 3–1 to the Netherlands.
 On 12 October 2005, he was dismissed in an international game against Northern Ireland.
 In the 73rd minute in a 2–0 win in the Ernst Happel Stadion in Vienna.
 Pogatetz retaliated to a "reckless challenge" by Northern Ireland's Damien Johnson.
 Both were dismissed.
 In September 2006, Pogatetz was banned from playing for his country after he criticised the coach Josef Hickersberger and captain Andreas Ivanschitz after Austria drew with Costa Rica and lost to Venezuela in an international tournament played earlier in the month.
 In 2008, he was a member of the Austria team at Euro 2008 which Austria co-hosted with Switzerland.
 He played all three games, against Croatia, Germany and Poland, as Austria failed to make the knock-out stages of the competition.

 In March 2009, Pogatetz was named captain of Austria by coach Dietmar Constantini.
 However, a series of injuries kept Pogatetz out of Austria's team for much of 2009 and 2010, with Christian Fuchs replacing him as captain.
 His last cap came in 2014.